PEP 688 – Making the buffer protocol accessible in Python

 should deprecate and eventually remove it.

-As the runtime changes in this PEP only add a new class, there are no backwards compatibility concerns.
+As the runtime changes in this PEP only add new functionality, there are no backwards compatibility concerns.

 However, the recommendation to remove the special behavior for